Claire Dean

 Puno Cathedral

-On the Plaza de Armas in Puno is the baroque Roman Catholic cathedral, with its stocky twin bell towers and its impressive brown facade.
-Finally completed in the mid-18th century, the main attraction is the high marble altar under the lofty domed ceilings.
-Entrance is free and visitors are welcome to attend the daily mass during their visit.
+On the western side of the Plaza de Armas in Puno City is the baroque Roman Catholic cathedral with its twin bell towers and the well-sculpted facade, except for the silver-plated altar, which, following a 1964 visit by Pope Paul VI, has a Vatican flag placed to its right.
+Completed in the mid-18th century, the main attraction is the high marble altar under the lofty domed ceilings.
+Entry is free, and visitors are welcome to attend the daily Mass during their visit.

 Puno Cathedral